 15. You Have Recently Changed the Internal Linking Of Your Website

 Any changes in the internal linking structure might cause a big drop in search rankings.
-For example, you have 1000 internal links from the main navigation pointing to one of your inner pages that are ranking highly on search.
-Now, suppose, you remove the link from the navigation resulting in a loss of 1000 internal links; this big change will slowly cause the page to decline in the search rankings.
+For example, you have 1000 internal links from the main navigation pointing to one of your inner pages ranking highly on search.
+Now, suppose you remove the navigation link resulting in a loss of 1000 internal links; this big change will slowly cause the page to decline in the search rankings.

 How To Check And Fix It?

-The best place to check whether you have lost a lot of internal links pointing to any of your important pages is the Google Search Console.
+The best place to check whether you have lost many internal links pointing to any of your important pages is the Google Search Console.
 Log in to Search Console and navigate to Links.

 Here, you will be able to see the top linked pages of your site.
 Download the data and cross-check if there are any recent 404’s that are causing a drop in the number of internal links.

 16. You Recently Added Lots of Pages On Your Site with Low-Quality Content

 Low-quality content might be a qualified reason for the ranking drop.
 If you suddenly notice a drop in rankings, and you know that you have added some new pages on your site, then this ranking drop might be caused due to low-quality content.

 How To Identify Low-Quality Content Pages?

 The page does not satisfactorily answer the user’s query.